5 Health Benefits Of Betel Leaves And Possible Side Effects

 1. May Help Manage Diabetes

 Red betel leaves may lower blood glucose levels.
-They contain active molecules called tanninsi XCommonly called tannic acid, it refers to polyphenols present in plant food that precipitate protein and have astringent properties. that have antidiabetic properties.
+They contain active molecules called tanninsi Commonly called tannic acid, it refers to polyphenols present in plant food that precipitate protein and have astringent properties. that have antidiabetic properties.
 Betel alkaloids can lower blood glucose levels by inhibiting glucose absorption in the intestine (3).

 This leaf also contains a variety of polyphenols that have excellent antioxidant potential.
 These molecules protect the pancreatic cells from free radical damage.